- Home

 Final thoughts…

-Vitamin B2 is one of eight essential B vitamins necessary for health.
+Vitamin B2 is one of the eight essential B vitamins necessary for health.
 From maintaining our energy supply to supporting immune system function, it’s important that we get enough B2 from our diet.

 How do you make sure you’re getting enough essential vitamins and minerals?
 We’d be interested to hear from you in the comments below.